pctechkid/LIST-OF-USEFUL-SITES/Awesome-Reddit.md

 * [r/EmbyShares](https://www.reddit.com/r/EmbyShares) - *The place to find free and paid Emby server shares*

 * [JellyfinShares](https://www.reddit.com/r/JellyfinShares) - *A place for users to share their Jellyfin servers*

+# Weeb Subreddits

+* [r/anime](https://www.reddit.com/r/anime) - *Reddit's Premier Anime Community*

+* [r/manga](https://www.reddit.com/r/manga/) - *Everything and anything manga*

+* [r/Manhua](https://www.reddit.com/r/Manhua/) - *The #1 place for manhua on reddit.
+Whether it be from mainland China, Taiwan, or Hong Kong, all Chinese comics are welcomed here*

+* [r/manhwa/](https://www.reddit.com/r/manhwa/) - *This is a subreddit to discuss all things manhwa, Korean comics*

+* [r/webtoons/](https://www.reddit.com/r/webtoons/) - *The subreddit dedicated to webtoons*

+* [r/Animesuggest](https://www.reddit.com/r/Animesuggest/) - *Suggest an anime, manga, light novel, or visual novel that you've seen and loved, or ask about what to watch, read, or play next*

+* [r/LightNovels](https://www.reddit.com/r/LightNovels/) - *A community for those interested in the Novels translated from Japan*

+* [r/visualnovels](https://www.reddit.com/r/visualnovels/) - *A community for discussing visual novels, their development, and the medium*